apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Emergency workers uncover dozens of bodies in a Gaza City district after Israeli assault**
+**Netanyahu reverses on key Israeli concession in ceasefire talks**

-You can read more about it [here](https://apnews.com/article/israel-palestinians-gaza-tel-al-hawa-hospital-0b0b323dd471bacd18d135cf9e597e0b).
+You can read more about it [here](https://www.cnn.com/2024/07/12/middleeast/israel-netanyahu-ceasefire-talks-intl-latam/index.html).

 ## Requirements
 - Python 3.8